 Director/Choreographer: Cooper Howell

 Casting: 5m, 3f, plus ensemble for a cast of approximately 16.
 All roles are open.
-All ethnicities and types encouraged to apply.
+Ages 18 and older only.

 Auditions: Tuesday, April 23 and Wednesday, April 24 from 6 p.m.–9 p.m. at the Murray Theater.